honeydew-ai/snowflake-world-tour-2025-demo/README.md

    If you would like to try Honeydew with your own data and semantics, you can sign up to a trial account at https://app.honeydew.cloud/signup.

+## About the data

+1. We are analyzing a schema of Airbnb listings and reviews.
+The full data is available until end of June 2025.

 ## Semantic modeling flow

 1. Add the semantic view `HONEYDEW_SWT_DEMO.HONEYDEW_SWT_DEMO.AIRBNB`